 Thrive began life when Jan Banks, a psychotherapist, Roe Lovelock, a social work trainer, Julia Bird, a Gestalt psychotherapist and educationalist, and Lynne Tarrab-Snooks an integrative psychotherapist and educationalist, came together to unpick the challenging behaviour of children and young people that each had observed in their professional lives.
 They believed that some of the problematic behaviours displayed by children were a means of communicating need.
 Combining their collective knowledge and extending a model of children's social and emotional development based on the work of Jean Illsley Clarke, the founders defined key developmental needs and provided responses and activities to help strengthen children and young people's engagement in learning and life.

-Fronting the Challenge (FTC) was formed and an assessment tool was devised to measure children’s social and emotional development in CD-Rom format.
+Fronting the Challenge (FTC) was formed and the business was registered with Companies House.
+An assessment tool was devised to measure children’s social and emotional development in CD-Rom format.
 A full training programme, assessment software and practical responses were now in place, establishing FTC as a leader in its field.

 The team started working with The Modbury Group, a web design agency, and expanded the courses on offer as well as relaunching the core training and assessment model as ENABLE – Emotional Needs, Achieving, Behaviour and Learning in Education.